yureek/S-HealthStack.github.io/pages/documentation/study management/managing-team-members.md

 # Editing Team Member Information

+> The portal UI for this feature is complete, but the backend code wasn't completed in time to be included in the beta version.
+For beta, the action simply silently fails.

-To edit a member's information:
+To edit a member's information for the study:

 1. From the **Study Settings** page, in the **Members and access** table, locate the row with the desired member and click **EDIT**.
 2. Adjust the data to your liking.
 3. Click **Save**.

+# Removing a Team Member from a Study

 > The portal UI for this feature is complete, but the backend code wasn't completed in time to be included in the beta version.
-For beta, the action simply silently fails.
+For beta, you get a success message, but the member is not removed.

-# Removing a Team Member

-To remove a person from the study team:
+To remove a team member from a study:

 1. From the **Study Settings** page, in the **Members and access** table, locate the row with the desired member and click **EDIT**.
 2. Click **Remove member from study**.

-> The portal UI for this feature is complete, but the backend code wasn't completed in time to be included in the beta version.
-For beta, you get a success message, but the member is not removed.